Pavel Buchnevich Game Preview: Blues vs. Golden Knights

 Buchnevich Season Stats Insights

-- In 21 games this season, Buchnevich has averaged 17:09 on the ice, while putting up a plus-minus of +3.
+- In 22 games this season, Buchnevich has a plus-minus rating of +4, while averaging 17:19 on the ice per game.

-- In six of 21 games this season, Buchnevich has scored a goal, and he has one game with multiple goals.
+- Buchnevich has scored a goal in seven of 22 games this year, netting multiple goals in one of them.

-- Buchnevich has a point in 10 of 21 games this year, with multiple points in six of them.
+- Buchnevich has a point in 11 of 22 games this season, with multiple points in six of them.

-- Buchnevich has an assist in seven of 21 games this year, with multiple assists on three occasions.
+- Buchnevich has an assist in seven of 22 games played this season, including multiple assists three times.

-- Buchnevich's odds on his points prop carry an implied probability of 57.1% that he goes over.
+- The implied probability that Buchnevich goes over his points prop total is 57.1%, based on the odds.

 Sign up for Underdog fantasy today.